Everyone Needs A Well-Rounded Estate Plan

 - Advance medical directive: Everyone should have an advance medical directive.
 At the Law Office of Rebecca L. Evans, we combine what is normally considered a “living will” with a health care power of attorney.
 In this document, your desires regarding life-prolonging procedures being withdrawn or withheld should you enter a persistent vegetative state are set forth.
 Additionally, this document allows you to name the person you want to make decisions regarding your medical treatment if you are deemed unable to give informed consent for your treatment.

 We Can Help You Prepare For The Future

 No matter your net worth or age, every individual should have a personalized plan for his or her estate.
 We believe in looking at each individual’s goals in their estate plan and not simply implementing a cookie-cutter plan for everyone.
 Your goals may have to do with tax planning, division of assets, appointing an executor, naming guardians for minor children or planning for avoidance of probate.
 We believe in creating an estate plan to meet your individual goals and desires.

 Once we establish what your goals are, we can determine the best approach to take for your estate plan.
-At the Law Office of Deborah N. Arthur, we will customize each of your estate planning documents to meet your goals and desires.
+At the Law Office of Rebecca L. Evans, we will customize each of your estate planning documents to meet your goals and desires.
 Contact our office online, or call 703-278-2028 today to set up a free consultation regarding your estate plan.